raspberrypilearning/lego-robot-car/en/step_4.md

 ## Control your motors with Blue Dot

-Now the Blue Dot app and Python library can be used to control your motors, from your device.
+The Blue Dot app and Python library can be used to control your motors, from your device.

 --- task ---

-Open up the `bt_car.py` file again, and setup Blue Dot at the top of the file.
+Open up the `bt_car.py` file again, and set up Blue Dot at the top of the file.
 You can also remove the `sleep` import.

 --- code ---
 ---